Energy and Indoor Environment Lab - Department of Energy and Process Engineering (EPT)

 Energy and Indoor Environment Laboratory

-The full-scale ventilation and climatisation test room is used for testing ventilation equipment like supply air terminal devices and room heating devices.
-Two of the walls in the room are connected to a neighbour room that can be cooled down to minus 15°C to simulate outdoor conditions.
-The floor area of the room is 8 times 9 metres and the ceiling height is 3.9 metres.
+This climate chamber, 7 m x 8 m x 3.8 m, may be used for different indoor environment related experiments and measurements, including testing ventilation equipment like supply air terminal devices and room heating devices, perform indoor air quality test and conduct thermal comfort measurements.
+Two of the walls are connected to a neighbour room that can be cooled down to - 15°C to simulate outdoor conditions.
+The supply airflow rate of the chamber can be up to 2000 m3/h.